PiyoPapa/matlab-openalex-analyze/README.md

 **OpenAlex standard JSONL outputs**, focusing on **text reconstruction, baseline mapping, and diagnostic analysis**.

-The goal is **not** to claim analytical optimality at early stages, but to offer a **transparent, reproducible pipeline** that clearly separates:
+The goal is **not** to claim analytical optimality at early stages, but to offer a **transparent, reproducible pipeline** The goal is **not** to provide a general-purpose visualization suite, nor to claim analytical optimality at early stages.
+Instead, this repository offers a **transparent, reproducible topic-mapping workflow** that clearly separates:

 - data ingestion and text reconstruction